 Chutneys.
 Raita (a mixture of green chutney and yogurt) and tamarind chutney are also served.

 Daal.
-Serve with daal and make it a well-rounded meal.
+Serve with daal and some rice/cauliflower rice and make it a well-rounded weeknight meal.

 Naan.
 Look for gluten-free naan/flatbread (not always the healthiest option, but now available at most Indian grocery stores).